mnemnion/loon/notes/clua/semantics.md

 ## Type Annotations

 Lua is a classically dynamic language, in that it has types, but it doesn't do much with them unless you tell it to.

+When I'm good and ready, I'll start adding type annotations to Clua.
+We need them to work in a useful way, and need to discern what that is.
+Structurally, they're somewhat unusual in a Lisp, in that they're a proper form, meaning `< form >` is always syntactically correct, but they apply to the next form, formally and implicitly joining into a single form.
+So `{<int> 3 "foo"}` is syntactically correct, despite the requirement that a table contain an even number of forms.

+I believe a type annotation followed by another type annotation is also incorrect.
+It's not clear what the resulting potential chain of infinite concatenations would mean.

+The meaning is clear enough: if the brackets contain a type, or a form returning a type, then the next form is either of that type, or must be of that type.
+If the form in the brackets returns another form (type of something that's not Type), then the next form is/must be of that type.

+The mechanism is also clear, it must be a metatable, what other option do we have?

+How to make it function as a type system?
+That's not clear, and may be moderately difficult.
+Gradual typing is an art, to be sure, which has been reinvented repeatedly with varying degrees of success.

+I expect this to be useful in interoperating with Rust, and possibly C++.
+But if you're using that steaming pile too long after Rust 1.0, you are making a mistake, my friend.